SomeWeekendReading/someweekendreading.github.io/_posts/2025-06-11-weekend-portfolio-trump-2.md

 - If I'm regrettably right, I'll probably wish this had been even more conservative, like a 40/60 stock/bond allocation.
 But I'll be glad for this much protection compared to our neutral portfolio.
-- If I'm wrong and the world does not melt down, and nobody will be more relieved than me to see that, then this will have been a tick more defensive than needed but will not have cost too much return.
+- If I'm wrong and the world does not melt down (and nobody will be more relieved than me to see that), then this will have been a tick more defensive than needed.
+But it will not have cost too much return.

 I can live with both of those.